tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## Twistlock

 Twistlock provides container security.
-It is a rule-based access control policy system for Docker and Kubernetescontainers.
+It is a rule-based access control policy system for Docker and Kubernetes  containers.
 The Twistlock plug-in imports the Twistlock data in UrbanCode Velocity metrics.

 ---